-Cluster attributes Table D-5
+Table D-5 Cluster attributes

 Cluster Attributes Definition AdministratorGroups (user-defined) List of operating system user account groups that have administrative privileges on the cluster.
 This attribute applies to clusters running in secure mode.
 Type and dimension: string-keylist Default: "" Administrators (user-defined) Contains list of users with Administrator privileges.
-Type and dimension: string-keylist Default: ""
+Type and dimension: string-keylist Default: "" AutoClearQ (System use only) Lists the service groups scheduled to be auto-cleared.
+It also indicates the time at which the auto-clear for the group will be performed.

 Cluster Attributes Definition AutoStartTimeout (user-defined) If the local cluster cannot communicate with one or more remote clusters, this attribute specifies the number of seconds the VCS engine waits before initiating the AutoStart process for an AutoStart global service group.
 Type and dimension: integer-scalar Default: 150 seconds AutoAddSystemtoCSG (user-defined) Indicates whether the newly joined or added systems in cluster become part of the SystemList of the ClusterService service group if the service group is configured.
 The value 1 (default) indicates that the new systems are added to SystemList of ClusterService.
 The value 0 indicates that the new systems are not added to SystemList of ClusterService.
 Type and dimension: integer-scalar Default: 1 BackupInterval (user-defined) Time period in minutes after which VCS backs up the configuration files if the configuration is in read-write mode.
 The value 0 indicates VCS does not back up configuration files.
 Set this attribute to at least 3.
-See "Scheduling automatic backups for VCS configuration files" on page 198.
+See "Scheduling automatic backups for VCS configuration files" on page 196.
 Type and dimension: integer-scalar Default: 0

 Cluster Attributes Definition CID The CID provides universally unique identification for a cluster. (system defined) VCS populates this attribute once the engine passes an hacf-generated snapshot to it.
 This happens when VCS is about to go to a RUNNING state from the LOCAL_BUILD state.
 Once VCS receives the snapshot from the engine, it reads the file /etc/vx/.uuids/clusuuid file.
 VCS uses the file's contents as the value for the CID attribute.
 The clusuuid file's first line must not be empty.
 If the file does not exists or is empty VCS then exits gracefully and throws an error.
 A node that joins a cluster in the RUNNING state receives the CID attribute as part of the REMOTE_BUILD snapshot.
 Once the node has joined completely, it receives the snapshot.
 The node reads the file /etc/vx/.uuids/clusuuid to compare the value that it received from the snapshot with value that is present in the file.
 If the value does not match or if the file does not exist, the joining node exits gracefully and does not join the cluster.
 To populate the /etc/vx/.uuids/clusuuid file, run the /opt/VRTSvcs/bin/uuidconfig.pl utility.
 See "Configuring and unconfiguring the cluster UUID value" on page 243.
 You cannot change the value of this attribute with the haclus -modify command.
 Type and dimension: string-scalarDefault: "" ClusState Indicates the current state of the cluster. (system use only) Type and dimension: integer-scalarDefault: Not applicable.
-ClusterAddress (user-defined) Specifies the cluster's virtual IP address (used by a remote cluster when connecting to the local cluster). (user-ueillieu) Type and dimension: string-scalarDefault: "" ClusterLocation Specifies the location of the cluster. (user-defined) Type and dimension: string-scalarDefault: "" ClusterName The name of cluster. (user-defined) Type and dimension: string-scalarDefault: ""
+ClusterAddress Specifies the cluster's virtual IP address (used by a remote cluster when connecting (user-defined) to the local cluster).
+Type and dimension: string-scalarDefault: "" ClusterLocation Specifies the location of the cluster. (user-defined) Type and dimension: string-scalarDefault: "" ClusterName The name of cluster. (user-defined) Type and dimension: string-scalarDefault: ""